By using this site, you agree to our Privacy Policy and our Terms of Use.

 A man with one arm in a sling signs some papers while sitting across from a doctor

 In the complex financial landscape of litigation settlements and judicial awards, Qualified Settlement Funds (QSFs) present a robust solution that simplifies the process for all parties involved.
-This article offers a comprehensive understanding of QSFs, what QSFs mean, the legislative background, how they function, their advantages, and potential disadvantages.
+This article comprehensively explains what “QSF” means, the legislative background, how they function, their advantages, and costs.

-A Qualified Settlement Fund or “QSF” is a specialized trust or fund established under state law primarily dedicated to holding the proceeds from a legal settlement.
-QSFs are Qualified Settlement Trusts, 468B Trusts, or 468B funds.
+A “QSF,” or Qualified Settlement Fund, is a specialized trust or fund established under state law primarily dedicated to holding the proceeds from a legal settlement and are also referred to as Qualified Settlement Trusts, 468B Trusts, or 468B funds.
 The term “468B” originates from Section 468B of the Internal Revenue Code, which authorizes establishing these funds.
 When created as a trust, a QSF is a Statutory Trust established by the governmental authority.

 II.
 Legislative Background of Qualified Settlement Funds